GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/gke/ca-disabled-annotation.md

 ### Failure Reason

 The scaleDown event failed because the node is annotated with cluster-autoscaler.kubernetes.io/scale-down-disabled: true.
 Example log entry that would help identify involved objects:
-{LOG_ENTRY}
+{log_entry}

 ### Failure Remediation

 Cluster autoscaler skips nodes with this annotation without considering their utilization and this message is logged regardless of the node's utilization factor.
 If you want cluster autoscaler to scale down these nodes, remove the annotation.

 ### Success Reason

-No "no.scale.down.node.scale.down.disabled.annotation" errors found between {START_TIME_UTC} and {END_TIME_UTC} UTC
+No "no.scale.down.node.scale.down.disabled.annotation" errors found between {start_time} and {end_time}